petaflot/peanocode/README.md

                 		on this step.

 ###Return:
-a list of variables describing the maximum square-to-linear ratio and the example of pair of points reaching this maximum.
+List of variables describing the maximum square-to-linear ratio and the example of pair of points reaching this maximum.

     [